 In the summer of 2018 my partner and I visited the Shanghai Disney Resort as part of a two-week trip to the Chinese city, Shanghai.
-In eight articles, appearing every weekend here at wdwnt.com, I will share my experiences and my thoughts about the newest Disney Resort that opened in 2016.
-I am writing about the park and its theming, the hotels, the prejudices that exist online, and of course my final thoughts.
+In seven articles, appearing every weekend here at wdwnt.com, I will share our adventure through this newest Disney Resort that opened in 2016.
+I am writing about the park and its theming, Disneytown, and the hotels.
 In this second trip report, I will tell you about the first two lands of Shanghai Disneyland: Mickey Avenue and Gardens of Imagination, and I will tell you more about the Splashing Summer season.

 Shopping and Dining at Mickey Avenue

 Shanghai Disneyland does not have the Main Street, U.S.A. that we know from four of the five other resorts.
 For mainland China, Disney chose to introduce Mickey Avenue.
 This relatively short street is the home of Mickey and all his friends, including characters such as Ludwig von Drake and the Three Little Pigs.